 This is just a quick look at each unit.
 Every unit includes a workbook, practice questions, quizzes, and a unit exam.
 You’ll get hundreds of practice questions to help this information stick.
-You can read more about the 2018 updates to this section here.

 Like many things on the TEAS, focus on the basics first.
 Get the academic concepts down, then focus on TEAS-specific test questions and practice exams.

 You can use this information to give you a solid foundation while you get started.
 Good luck and happy studying!